wannabe-game-dev/thresholds-by-lystriXgames/README.md

-# Thresholds – by lystriXgames™
+# Thresholds – by LytriX Games Inc.

 An original indie game in development by LystriX Games Inc., a solo game studio.